 Single-Track LCEVC Enhancement bitstream carriage

-This document proposes three approaches for carriage of a Base bitstream (e.g. AVC, HEVC, EVC, VVC) and an LCEVC Enhancement bitstream in a “Single-Track”, that is without the need to use two separate PIDs or Tracks, but rather carrying the base NALUs and the LCEVC NALUs as if they were a single bitstream.
+This section documents three approaches for carriage of a Base bitstream (e.g. AVC, HEVC, EVC, VVC) and an LCEVC Enhancement bitstream in a “Single-Track”, that is without the need to use two separate PIDs or Tracks, but rather carrying the base NALUs and the LCEVC NALUs as if they were a single bitstream.

 Three possible solutions to carry a complete set composed by Base and LCEVC Enhancement bitstreams are: